ioncoincore/ion-v4/doc/build-unix.md

  univalue    | Utility          | JSON parsing and encoding (bundled version will be used unless --with-system-univalue passed to configure) libzmq3     | ZMQ notification | Optional, allows generating ZMQ notifications (requires ZMQ version >= 4.0.0)

-For the versions used in the release, see [release-process.md](release-process.md) under *Fetch and build inputs*.
+For the versions used, see [dependencies.md](dependencies.md)

-## System requirements
+## Memory requirements

 C++ compilers are memory-hungry.
-It is recommended to have at least 1 GB of memory available when compiling Ion Core.
-With 512MB of memory or less compilation will take much longer due to swap thrashing.
+It is recommended to have at least 1.5 GB of memory available when compiling ION Core.
+On systems with less, gcc can be tuned to conserve memory with additional CXXFLAGS:

+    ./configure CXXFLAGS="--param ggc-min-expand=1 --param ggc-min-heapsize=32768"

 ## Linux Distribution Specific Instructions

 ### Ubuntu & Debian

 #### Dependency Build Instructions

-Build Requirements:
+Build requirements:

     sudo apt-get install build-essential libtool bsdmainutils autotools-dev autoconf pkg-config automake python3

 Now, you can either build from self-compiled [depends](/depends/README.md) or install the required dependencies: